-This salad has ﬂavors that speak eloquently of autumn—pears, walnuts, bitter greens, and cranberries.
+This salad recipe has ﬂavors that speak eloquently of autumn—pears, walnuts, bitter greens, and cranberries.
 You can substitute other dried fruit if you like.
 It’s a simple enough salad to serve for every day, yet dressed up enough to serve as a first course for company meals.
 It’s a welcome addition to Thanksgiving and Christmas menus, as well.
 Double the recipe for a larger crowd.
 Contributed by Jill Nussinow, MS, RD, adapted from The Veggie Queen™: Vegetables Get the Royal Treatment.*

 - ¼ cup water